-Sooner or later your tiny team will grow.
-Learn how to recruit the best talents at the early stages and make sure they

 Kanban board protects your team from nervous breakdowns and overloads.

-It’s a tool that allows to visualize your team’s workflow and set up the safety switches.
+It’s a tool that allows you to visualize your team’s workflow and set up the safety switches.
 Here’s how the classical minimum-requirements-kanban-board looks like:

 But we found them to be not so convenient, so we’ve customized the columns according to the workflow we have:

-Backlog —the place for all the ideas and things you’d like to work on in future.
+Backlog — the place for all the ideas and things you’d like to work on in the future.
 You don’t have to filter or prioritize the cards that go on this list.
-Backlog should be revised before every sprint planning, and we can grab any task we feel belongs on your to-do list for this sprint.
+The backlog should be revised before every sprint planning, and we can grab any task we feel belongs on your to-do list for this sprint.

 Chosen to work on — everything you want to work on during the sprint belongs here.
 A great tip is to check up with any teams that might need help from you.
 That will allow you to get rid of any unexpected tasks that are to be avoided in agile.

 In progress — the In Progress list can’t include more than 2 tasks per person at the same time.
 This is done to make sure your coworkers can focus on only one thing without jumping from task to task.
 This is the safety switch that ensures the maker’s schedule.

 Review — the list for all the tasks that have been done on the maker’s side but are awaiting any sort of reaction or approval from someone else.

 Release — all the tasks completed during the current sprint.
-We separate them from the rest of the tasks because it makes easier to go through the retrospectives and to count the story points.
+We separate them from the rest of the tasks because it makes it easier to go through the retrospectives and to count the story points.

 Done — all the tasks that have been 100% done in any past sprint.